Petrovaradin Fortress: Austrian-Turkish wars

 The Austrian Army captured Petrovaradin after 150 years of Turkish control during the Great Turkish War in 1687.
 The Austrians began to tear down the old fortress and build new fortifications according to contemporary standards.

 In 1692, the Hofkriegsrath ordered engineers to Petrovaradin to investigate the area in order to build a new fortress.
 Count Keysersfeld received both financial and personnel support.

-The first plans for the fortress were designed by the engineer Colonel Count Mathias Keyserfeld, and afterwards by Count Luigi Ferdinando Marsigli (1659–1730) and eventually Sébastien Le Prestre de Vauban when Napoleon took over that part of the world.
+The first plans for the fortress were designed by the engineer Colonel Count Mathias Keyserfeld and afterwards by Count Luigi Ferdinando Marsigli (1659–1730).
 The works in the field were also led by the engineer Colonel Michael Wamberg who died in 1703 and was buried in the church of the Franciscan monastery which today serves as part of the present-day military hospital.

 On September 9, 1694, the Grand Vizier Sürmeli Ali Pasha arrived at Petrovaradin Fortress from Belgrade.
 A siege of 23 days was laid on, however poor weather conditions in October forced the Turkish forces to retreat towards Belgrade with their task left unfinished.

-The victory of the Austrians under the command of Prince Eugene of Savoy at Senta on September 11, 1697 resulted in creating the conditions for the conclusion of the peace at Karlowitz in 1699.
+The victory of the Austrians under the command of Prince Eugene of Savoy at Senta on September 11, 1697, resulted in creating the conditions for the conclusion of the peace at Karlowitz in 1699.

 A new war with the Turks was imminent.
 The Austrian lack of interest in war, plus the war reparations suggested by the Austrians to the Turks in the interest of the Venetian Republic all served as reasons for the renewal of Turkish aggression towards Austria.
 In order to prepare for the upcoming battle, Prince Eugene ordered the concentration of Austrian troops around Futog under the temporary command of Count Johann Pálffy.
 The prince arrived personally on July 9.
 The entire Austrian army numbered 76,000 troops.
 In the meantime, the Turkish army concentrated 150,000 troops at Belgrade.
 The decisive battle between the Austrian and Turkish armies took place on August 5, 1716, at Petrovaradin.
 The Austrians were led by Prince Eugene and the Turks were under the command of Grand Vizier Silahdar Damat Ali Pasha.
 The victory of the Austrian army signalled the end of the Turkish threat to Central Europe.